 View course descriptions for

-CJ 101 Introduction and Orientation to Criminal Justice (3) Offered Fall, Spring.
+CJ 101 Introduction and Orientation to Criminal Justice (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Students will learn how the four components of the criminal justice system—police, courts, corrections, and community—interact.
 Students will also learn the history and philosophy of the criminal justice system in the United States.
 Contemporary issues related to the various components of the criminal justice system are also addressed.
 Required for CJ 106, 216, 217.

 CJ 104 Organization and Management of Criminal Justice (3) Offered Fall, Spring.
 This course examines the operation, management, budgeting, recruiting, communication, training, and public relations in the criminal justice field.
 The student will demonstrate knowledge of management and leadership styles, group behavior, decision making, and the stresses that are unique to a law enforcement career.
 Required for CJ 406.